adurivault/FBMessage/DATA.md

     pip install --upgrade fbchat-archive-parser

-You can now transform ``messages.htm`` into a pretty Json file with the simple commande :
+You can now transform ``messages.htm`` into a pretty Json file with the simple commande the command line :

-``fbcap ./messages.htm -f pretty json > messages.json `` option to the command line.
+    fbcap ./messages.htm -f pretty json > messages.json

 It will transorme ``messages.htm`` into a pretty Json and then store it a new Json file call ``messages.json ``